Ugyen Jigme Wangchuck: Royal duties

 Ugyen Jigme Wangchuck has participated in a large amount of official royal matters including foreign affairs meetings.
 From 2008 Prince Dasho Ugyen Jigme Wangchuck has been educated in the exclusive Swiss boarding school, Institut Le Rosey.
 He attended the Early Learning Center in Thimphu, Bhutan, before going to Switzerland.
-He has now graduated high school.
-He now attends Central Saint Martins.
+He has graduated high school.
+He has graduated university from Central Saint Martins in 2019.
 He has two full sisters, Princess Ashi Chimi Yangzom Wangchuck, and Princess Ashi Kesang Choden Wangchuck, as well as 7 other half-siblings, including Jigme Khesar Namgyel Wangchuck.

+He was granted the Royal Scarf in 2021 marking the shouldering of Royal Duties and responsibilities in service of the nation.

 He is active member of DeSuups, an organization made up of volunteers who go to the areas affected by some cataclysm or in charity events and who wear a familiar orange uniform to be easily recognizable.
 They are known as "Guardians of Peace".